Finding a Drug Court Program in Texas

 A recent review shows drug courts are effective at reducing recidivism and increasing treatment retention.
 Other benefits of drug court programs include:

 - They Offer Reduced or Diverted Sentencing for Low-Level Offenses

 - They Provide a Framework for Recovery and Healthy Living

 - They Save Taxpayer Money Versus Exorbitant Incarceration Rates

 - They Help Destigmatize Substance Use

 Drug courts have become an increasingly common means of helping Texas residents get past their legal troubles and rebuild their lives in long-term recovery.

-Recovery Unplugged offers compassionate, professional and effective drug court coordination services for those who are facing legal issues related to their drug use.
+Recovery Unplugged offers compassionate, professional, and effective drug court coordination services for those who are facing legal issues related to their drug use.
 We will act as the liaison between you or your loved one and the court systems to offer treatment and properly report and document compliance.
-Our experienced and qualified professionals have been helping individuals just like you and your family get the second chance you deserve.
+Our experienced and qualified professionals have been helping individuals like you and your family get the second chance you deserve.
 Contact our staff today if you need help.